rmesch/Bitmaps2Video/README.md

 There are 2 versions of the encoder class:

-    TBitmapEncoder for platforms Win32 and Win64,
-      relatively stable with H264, Mpeg-4, Mjpeg, Mpeg1/2 encoders and .avi, .mp4 containers.
+    TBitmapEncoder VCL-based for platforms Win32 and Win64, relatively stable with H264, Mpeg-4, Mjpeg, Mpeg1/2 encoders and .avi, .mp4 containers.

-    TBitmapEncoderM for cross platform, a little less tested.
+    TBitmapEncoderM fmx-based for cross platform, a little less tested.
       Demo currently working with Win32, Win64, Android, Android64 thanks to TurboMagic.
       Recently more features translated from Win-version, more thoroughly tested under Android32, better demo.